 But before thinking about those, initial market research is essential.
 It helps to determine whether it’s a project worth undertaking or not.

 Know your audiences

-Speaking directly to potential B2B buyers and vendors will give you insight into the importance of certain marketplace features.
+Speaking directly to potential B2B buyers and vendors will give insight into the importance of certain marketplace features.

 Analyzing your competition will help you in a number of areas.

-For a start, if you have more than one competitor, you can learn a lot by comparing them to each other.
+Firstly, if you have more than one competitor, you can learn a lot by comparing them to each other.
 You can look at what each one does well, not so well, etc.